robdick/tris/README.md

 This will spin up the API and make it available at http://localhost:5000.
 Note that TLS has been disabled and the cors policy has been deliberately relaxed for the purpose of this sample solution

+A few request scenarios can be found in the bundled postman (https://www.getpostman.com/) collection you can find in /Api/Postman.
+Both the collection and environment files can be imported into a running postman instance.
+The environment is configured to point at the locally running API host.

 #### Front end